cs340-25/Skull-Scan/Proposal.md

   * We all have entry level skills in Python, but none of us have used an LLM before.

 ### Roles:
-  * What are the roles of the team members?
-  * Will the roles be fixed or rotating?
+  * Ryan Trenner: Head of Project Research
+  * Mylon Jones: Head of Project Management
+  * Scott Gibson: Head of Project Technology

 ## Project Management